migcaraballo/workforce/README.md

 # Workforce
-Workforce is a simple go package to create and use worker pools.
+Workforce is a simple go module to create and use worker pools.

 ## Installation
 `